Free City of Danzig: Origin of the post-war population

-During the Polish post-war census of December 1950, data about the pre-war places of residence of the inhabitants as of August 1939 was collected.
-In case of children born between September 1939 and December 1950, their origin was reported based on the pre-war places of residence of their mothers.
+During the Polish post-war census of December 1950, data about the pre-war places of residence of the inhabitants as of August 1939 were collected.
+In the case of children born between September 1939 and December 1950, their origin was reported based on the pre-war places of residence of their mothers.
 Thanks to this data it is possible to reconstruct the pre-war geographical origin of the post-war population.
-The same territory which corresponded to pre-war Free City of Danzig was inhabited in December 1950 by:
+The same territory which corresponded to the pre-war Free City of Danzig was inhabited in December 1950 by: